Jbleezy/BO2-Reimagined/README.md

 * Removed blur when getting damaged
 * Removed shellshock from explosive damage
 * No longer killed when landing on top of another player
-* Ignored by enemies for 1 second after being revived
+* Ignored by zombies for 1 second after being revived
 * Weapon is no longer switched after reviving if player switched weapons during revive
 * No longer gain points back on self revives
 * Respawn near random player (normally respawns near the same player every time)